adamkdean/seen-worker/README.md

 # worker

-Queries [TMDB](https://www.themoviedb.org) for movie data, and stores it in mongodb ready for consumption.
+Queries [TMDB](https://www.themoviedb.org) for film data, and stores it in mongodb ready for consumption.

 ## Todo

-* Collect information on movies, such as director, etc.
+* Collect information on films, such as director, etc.
-* Change all references of movie to film because we're British.
-* Decide on shape of data for reviews
-* Using /review/id, get the full details of a review by id and store in mongodb
 * Pick up a list of genres so we can match them to genre id
+* Tidy up the refresh file

 ## Environment variables